-Will Emerson: I was a little shocked initially, but then I realized I could claim most of the back as entertainment.
+Will Emerson: I was a little shocked initially, but then I realized I could claim most of it back as entertainment.
 It's true!

 John Tuld: Maybe you could tell me what is going on.
 And please, speak as you might to a young child.
 Or a golden retriever.
 It wasn't brains that brought me here; I assure you that.

 Sam Rogers: The real question is: who are we selling this to?

 John Tuld: The same people we've been selling it to for the last two years, and whoelse ever would buy it.

 Sam Rogers: But John, if you do this, you will kill the market for years.
 It's over.

 [John nods grimly]

 Sam Rogers: And you're selling something that you *know* has no value.